What is Poliomyelitis?

 - Inactivated viral vaccine (IPOL)

 - Inactivated vaccine in combination with Diphtheria/Tetanus/Pertussis (Adacel Polio/Boostrix IPV)

-Boosters are administered every 10 years for travellers at risk, such as travelling to polio endemic or epidemic countries, as well as healthcare workers, laboratory workers who may come in contact with poliomyelitis cases.
+Following the childhood series of polio vaccinations, boosters may be recommended every 10 years for travellers at risk, such as for travelling to polio endemic or epidemic countries, as well as healthcare workers or laboratory workers who may come in contact with poliomyelitis cases.